YunjiJung0105/AI621/assignment05.md

 ## Sub-aperture views (20 points).
+* I rearranged the pixels in the light field image by slicing the original image and then saving at 'img_arr'.
+I again sliced img_arr and saved it in 'img_mosaic'.

     for s = 1:S
         for t = 1:T
             img_arr(:, :, s, t, :) = img((s-1)*lenslet+1:s*lenslet, (t-1)*lenslet+1:t*lenslet, :);